MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/7-write-data-with-output-bindings-portal-lab.md

     :::image type="content" source="../media/7-test-success-small.png" alt-text="Screenshot showing Test pane and result of a successful test.":::

 Congratulations!
 Your function works as designed!
-But, what about that queue operation we had in the code?
+But, what about the queue operation we added to the code?
 Well, let's go see whether something was written to a queue.

 ### Verify that a message is written to the queue

 Azure Queue Storage queues are hosted in a storage account.
-You already selected the storage account in this exercise when you created the output binding.
+You identified the storage account when you created the output binding.

 1. In the Azure portal search box, enter **storage accounts**, and then in the results list, select **Storage accounts**.
 The **Storage accounts** pane appears.